lnshi/node-cayley/README.md

 > Both `.Morphism()/.M()` and `.Vertex()/.V()` create `Path` object, which provides the following traversal methods.

 > Note: that `.Vertex()/.V()` returns a `Query` object, which is a subclass of `Path` object.

+> Depends on your `promisify` setting, this lib will provide `bluebird Promise style` or `callback style` API, for both styles, usages examples can be found in the lib [test folder](./test).

 ### path.Out([predicatePath], [tag])